yourantivirusdied/yourantivirusdied/README.md

 ### 🖤 about me 2 -- useless facts:
 - I like seafood.
 Any seafood.
 My favorite food is sushi and the only seafood I don't like (that I've tried) is packaged tuna.
 - My favorite overall Persona character is Kotone Shiomi/FeMC, my second favorite is Yosuke Hanamura, and my third is Futaba Sakura.
 - I have a fascination with operating systems.
 I've installed like...
 7 different Linux distros on my little tester laptop.
 (It's old, can't do much.)
 Right now, it's running Endeavour OS.
 Arch didn't work.
-I don't use Arch btw :(.
+I had issues with the Display Manager.
+I don't use Arch btw :(
+- If you ever see me in public being oddly consumed by the screen of a graphing calculator, I'm probably playing some old GBC game.
+Probably The Legend of Zelda: Link's Awakening.